WoltLab/docs.woltlab.com/docs/package_pip_acp-template.md

 Add templates for acp pages and forms by providing an archive containing the template files.

-{% include callout.html content="You cannot overwrite acp templates provided by other packages." type="warning" %}
+!!! warning "You cannot overwrite acp templates provided by other packages."

 ## Archive